Breaking the Cycle: Managing Body-Focused Repetitive Behaviors (BFRBs)

 This is an excellent question – and the answer is, it depends.
 If you are afraid but are able to get the shot anyway, you probably don’t need any specialized treatment.
 It’s okay to be scared – let me repeat: fear and anxiety around needles is normal!
 That being said, for many people, the fear of needles extends beyond getting the actual shot.
 What starts as a fear of needles can grow into behaviors that result in a decline in mental health and often goes on to jeopardize physical health.

-If you or your child struggles with this intense fear and are at risk of jeopardizing physical or mental health, then yes, absolutely you should get treatment as we know what works in terms of decreasing symptoms and increasing your quality of life.
+If you or your child struggles with this intense fear and are at risk of jeopardizing physical or mental health, then yes, absolutely you should get phobia treatment as we know what works in terms of decreasing symptoms and increasing your quality of life.

 Research suggests that 6 to 10 sessions of Cognitive Behavioral Therapy (CBT) are often effective for overcoming needle phobia1.
 However, the exact number of sessions you or your child might need will vary depending on the severity of the phobia, individual progress, and motivation to complete exposure therapy.